Eyewear Company Blasted After Releasing Ads Filmed At A WWII Death Camp

 The Australian Valley Eyewear Company released an ad featuring models walking around a Croatian WWII death camp, and the public reacted with outrage and calls to boycott the company.

-The setting of the ad was a Jasenovac concentration camp, where 83,145 people were killed, including over 20,000 children.
-Victims included Serbs, Romas, and Jewish people.
+The setting of the ad was a Jasenovac concentration camp, where 83,145 people were killed.
+Victims included Serbs, Romani, and Jewish people, which included over 20,000 children.
 The public immediately recognized the setting of the ad since it featured the iconic Jasenovac Flower Memorial, reported DW.

 In defense, the company founder Michael Crawley has stated that “We didn’t know it was a death camp at the time… We didn’t want to offend anybody, we’re a respectful brand.
 I apologise to anyone who’s offended.”

 Crawley emphasized that the ads were pulled “since some images have offended people which was NEVER what we had wanted in a million years.”
 He also said that the video was made “[i]n memory of the tens of thousands of people that perished at the site.”

 Meanwhile, the BBC reported that the ads were pulled after the director of the memorial reached out to Crawley and asked him to do so.

 Crawley added that they chose the location for the shoot since they were seeking “futuristic former Yugoslavia monuments.”
 Moreover, he added that “a few images have been taken completely out of context.”